VueTubeApp/VueTube-Site/docs/install/index.md

 [Download From Github](https://github.com/vuetubeapp/vuetube/releases/latest)

 ## Stable:
-Not available until the app becomes more developed
+Not available until the app becomes more developed, please use Canary in the meantime!

 <!-- <NextSteps>
   <Step href="/guide/nightly-install.html" title="Install Nightly Builds" description="Learn how to quickly install VueTube."/>